ZeusOfTheCrows/lemminator-personal/README.md

 I've licensed the code under AGPL v3.0.
 You can fork the repo if my judgements aren't in the best interest of the community or if I lack time to continue the project.

-## Known limitations
-- Currently only SFW posts are being shown.
-While users should be able to turn off the safety filter, we also want to make sure people don't see it when they're not expecting it.
-- Post search hasn't been integrated yet
+## Not yet supported, but planned
-- Editing comments is not yet possible, but deleting is
+- Editing comments
+- Inbox
+- Subscribing/unsubscribing
+- Comment permalinks
+- Post search
-- Better handling of edge cases like locked posts or expired auth tokens
+- Better handling for various edge cases (e.g. locked posts)
+- A post list layout switcher (big cards vs. dense lists)
+- Registration
-- Registration and 2FA are currently not supported
+- 2FA support
+- Safety filter settings (currently only SFW content is shown)

 ## Out of scope
 - Moderation tools.
 The primary focus is building a pleasant experience for the majority of users.